Estimate Time7 min

 Every bit counts and for many, it’s a marathon not a sprint.
 This is just a place to start as you build your plan to pay off your credit cards and other high-interest debt.

-When we talk about the short term, we’re talking about any savings you may need within the next several months to 3 years away.
+Short term goals are any savings you may need within the next several months to 3 years away.
 So you may not want to take on higher-risk investments since you have a shorter timeline to withstand the ups and downs of the market.
 You may want to think about types of accounts that have lower risk but can still help your money work hard and grow.

 When you think about short-term options for your cash, you want to look at whether the money is easily accessible, if the account has any fees, and what the interest rates are.
 You may want to consider accounts outside a traditional bank account that could potentially offer higher interest rates, such as CDs and money market accounts, or even an investing account that has checking account features but more competitive interest rates.

-For savings goals with a longer timeline, such as 5–10 years or more, you want to put that money to work for greater potential growth—aka investing.
+For savings goals with a longer timeline, such as 5–10 years or more, you want to put that money to work for greater potential growth.
 With longer amounts of time to save and invest, you might be able to take on more risk for potential growth when it comes to investments and weather the market when it could fluctuate up and down.
 Investing may be intimidating, but there are many ways to invest, and a lot of resources to help you.
-Start by asking yourself if you want to invest on your own or if you want help investing.
+Start by asking yourself if you want to invest on your own or if you want professional help investing.

 Another option is what’s called a digital advisor—or “robo advisor” as the industry sometimes calls them.
 Robo advisors work by prompting you to answer a series of online questions about your goals, current financial situation, timeline, and risk tolerance (or your comfort with the ups and downs of the stock market).
 Based on the information you provide, most digital advisors will suggest a personalized investing approach, professionally invest the money for you, and automatically manage and maintain your portfolio.
 Usually this can be a low-cost option with transparent fees that saves time.
+Consider Fidelity Go®—our digital advisor that is easy to use and affordable.

 Ready to start saving or investing?